 However, just like live casinos have comp programs to make you stay, online sites often have generous VIP programs that give you cash back on money you’ve played for and reload bonuses when you make a new deposit.

-Whatever casino you choose, just make sure you always play towards some kind of bonus.
+Whatever casino you choose, just make sure you always play towards some kind of bonus and make sure that you practice on our Free Fruits Slots page before you go in for the kill.

 Why Do You Play Slots?